x2007tro/OldTP/README.md

-# TraderPortal
+# OldTP
-Trade portal shiny app
+Interactive Broker Trade System

 Packages required for this project to run: